Krylov exponents and power spectra for maximal quantum chaos: an EFT approach: Operator growth in the EFT for many-body maximal quantum chaos

+The authors in \cite{Parker:2018yvk} conjectured that the Krylov exponent provides a bound on chaos, proposing that the maximal rate of operator growth bounds the maximal rate of scrambling as measured by the OTOC\footnote{ The original conjecture as stated in \cite{Parker:2018yvk} considers the thermal OTOCs as defined in \cite{Maldacena:2015waa} which are of the form $\Tr\!\left[y\,V(0)\,y\,W(t)\,y\,V(0)\,y\,W(t)\right]$ with $y^4=\rho_\beta$.
+In general, the Lyapunov spectrum extracted from the thermal OTOCs can depend on the choice of regularization scheme.
+An example where such contour dependence was considered in weakly coupled field theories is \cite{Romero-Bermudez:2019vej}.
+On the other hand, in large-$N$ models such as SYK, the Lyapunov spectrum does not exhibit contour dependence \cite{Shenker:2014cwa,Chowdhury:2017jzb,Romero-Bermudez:2019vej}, consistent with the expectation that in maximally chaotic systems the exponent is universal.
+In this work, we will extract $\lambda_L$ from the thermal OTOC used in \cite{Blake:2017ris}, which of the form $\text{Tr}\!\left[\rho_\beta\,V(0)\,W(t)\,V(0)\,W(t)\right]$, and interpret comparisons to $\lambda_K$ accordingly. }

-If the Lanczos coefficients asymptote to $b_n \sim \alpha n$ as $n \to \infty$, we can identify $2\alpha=\lambda_K$.
+If the Lanczos coefficients asymptote to $b_n \sim \alpha n$ as $n \to \infty$, and when the associated Krylov complexity is exponentially growting, we can identify $2\alpha=\lambda_K$.
 If not, the Krylov exponent is obtained by solving~\eqref{eq:tightb} and computing the Krylov complexity directly.
 At infinite temperature, this conjectured relation between $\alpha$ and the Lyapunov exponent has been proven~\cite{Parker:2018yvk}.
 At finite temperature, the Lanczos coefficients, and hence their slope $\alpha$, acquire a temperature dependence.
 In \cite{Parker:2018yvk}, by adopting the Wightman inner product, the authors conjecture that the bound in eq.~\eqref{eq:bound_fromalpha} still applies and is verified in several examples, including Schwarzian quantum mechanics and the large-$N$, large-$q$ limit of SYK (taking $N$ large first).
 In particular, in the former, the Krylov exponent was shown to saturate the bound: $\lambda_L = \lambda_K$.